 Hello In Spanish

+Want to learn how to say hello in Spanish?
 Spanish-speakers (both in Latin American and Spain) say, “Buenos días,” (much like the French).
-But the direct translation of ‘hello’ in Spanish is ‘hola.’
+The meaning of hola is hello.
+In fact, the direct translation of ‘hello’ in Spanish is ‘hola.’
 It’s very common to greet someone you know by saying, “Hola, como estas?”
 Or, “Hello, how are you?”

 If you’re saying hello in other languages, such as Spanish, when meeting someone for the first time, you usually say, “Mucho gusto,” or, “nice to meet you.”